SaptarshiSarkar12/Drifty/README.md

 ### Using Drifty Application via Docker 🐋

 > [!IMPORTANT]
-> To download files in your local directory, you need to pass that directory as a volume to Drifty.
+> - To download files in your local directory, you need to pass that directory as a volume to Drifty.
 > Suppose, you want to download the file in your `home/username/Downloads` directory, then, the volume flag that you need to pass to docker will be `-v /home/username/Downloads:/root/Downloads`.
-> You can pass `-v /home/username/.drifty:/root/.config` to enable the docker container to store the Drifty's data in your local directory, making initialization of Drifty much faster 🚀.
+> - You can pass `-v /home/username/.drifty:/root/.config` to enable the docker container to store the Drifty's data in your local directory, making initialization of Drifty much faster 🚀.
+> - For **Linux**, it is advisable to use **Docker Engine** directly instead of running images using **Docker Desktop**.
+You can do the same by adding **_`sudo`_** before the docker commands.

 1. Pull the Docker image for Drifty using the below command -
     **For Drifty CLI**,